memgraph/docs/mage/algorithms/traditional-graph-analytics/bridges-algorithm.md

 // TODO: Photo

 This algorithm is frequent as part of the initial graph analysis.
 It talks a lot about the connection itself and reveals, depending on the domain, the points of the graph that connect the different components.
 The first [linear algorithm](https://www.thealgorists.com/Algo/GraphTheory/Tarjan/Bridges) for finding bridges within a graph was written in 1974 by [Robert Tarjan](https://en.wikipedia.org/wiki/Robert_Tarjan).
 You can find more about him at the following link.
+This algorithm is frequent as part of the initial graph analysis.
+It talks a lot about the connection itself and reveals, depending on the domain, the points of the graph that connect the different components.
+The first [linear algorithm](https://www.thealgorists.com/Algo/GraphTheory/Tarjan/Bridges) for finding bridges within a graph was written in 1974 by [Robert Tarjan](https://en.wikipedia.org/wiki/Robert_Tarjan).
+You can find more about him at the following link.

 ## Materials